 Ewing sarcoma usually develops in the pelvis, shin bone, or thigh bone.
 It most commonly affects teenagers and young adults.

 Chondrosarcoma usually develops in adults.
 It starts in the cartilage cells and moves on to the bone.

 The outlook for a patient with malignant bone cancer depends mainly on whether it has metastasized (spread to other parts of the body).
 If the cancer is localized (has not spread), prognosis is usually good.

 Symptoms of bone cancer

-- Although much less common, the patient may also experience fever, chills and/or night sweats.
+- Although much less common, the patient might also experience fever, chills, and/or night sweats